mazzitellilean-beep/mazzitellilean-beep/README.md

 ## 🚀 What I'm Looking For

 - 🔍 **First professional experience** in data science, data analysis, or adjacent roles
-- 📊 Willing to start as a **Data Analyst** — I see it as a powerful foundation, not a fallback
+- 📊 Willing to start as a **Trainee** in any of the already mentioned roles
 - 🤝 Collaborative environments where I can **learn from experienced professionals**
 - 🛠️ Projects that involve **real data, real decisions, and real impact**
 - 🌱 Any opportunity that helps me **grow fast** and contribute meaningfully from day one

-I'm not looking for the perfect role — I'm looking for the right one to start building a serious career in data science.
+I'm not looking for the perfect role — I'm looking for the right one to start building a serious career.
 I bring energy, adaptability, and a genuine drive to understand things deeply.

 ---